vecchiotom/Jframework/README.md

 The Framework Will Be Compiled?

                      No,you'll need to compile all using one version of visual studio or visual basic as you want

+# Guys!!! a VERY IMPORTANT news!! the alpha will be released in some weeks! it will have basics function just to make you know what really this project can do!
+For now there are no functions related to the internet... just client functions like getting system information or making constants and variables!
+Stay tuned and just wait the alpha to know more!!!